pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
 														This project was created using Microsoft ASP.NET framework.
 This was a group project for an intro to software engineering class.
 We were to have something similar to the real life KSU Bookstore.
 The teacher acted as the customer and we went through the waterfall development method.
-We performed requirements analysis, design, implementation and testing of a site where users could search and purhcase books for KSU classes.
+We performed requirements analysis, design, implementation and testing of a site where users could search and purchase books for KSU classes.
 													</p>

 												</div>